Kiruna mine: The ore

 The ore is predominately magnetite and disseminated interstitial apatite, with an average of 0.9% phosphorus.
-The ore body has the form a large sheet inclined about 60° to the east.
-At surface this sheet is about 4 km long and averages 90 m in width.
-From geophysical studies it has been inferred that the ore continues as coherent sheet at least 1500 m below the surface.
-In many places the ore transition to apparently disorganised ore veins in the country rock.
+The ore body has the form of a large sheet inclined about 60° to the east.
+At the surface, this sheet was, before mining, about 4 km long and averages 90 m in width.
+From geophysical studies, it has been inferred that the ore continues as a coherent sheet at least 1500 m below the surface.
+In many places, the ore transitions to apparently disorganised ore veins in the country rock.
 Apatite is by far the main gangue mineral while other gangue minerals are tremolite-actinolite and calcite.
-Apatite is at places evenly distributed in the magnetite ore, but occurs also as veins and bands.
+Apatite is, in some places, evenly distributed in the magnetite ore, but occurs also as veins and bands.
 Diopside and biotite are also common gangue minerals but occur only in very small amounts.
-For reasons related to ore processing the ore in Kiruna Mine is divided into two quality types based on chemistry, phosphorus-poor B-ore and phosphorus-rich D-ore, the latter being more common closer to the surface.
+For reasons related to ore processing, the ore in Kiruna Mine is divided into two quality types based on chemistry, phosphorus-poor B-ore and phosphorus-rich D-ore, the latter being more common closer to the surface.

 Within the orebody, there is a volume of hematite ore with the same strike (direction) as the main orebody.
 The thickness of this seemingly coherent hematite body is mostly within the range of decimeters but at one location it reaches 25 m.

 The largest deposit of rare earth metals discovered in Europe was announced by LKAB in January 2023 to be at Kiruna.
+The rare earth elements have been known about at this location for over 100 years and studied in detail before.